duling2/My-vim-notes/shortcut-key.md

 - l--光标向右移动一个位置。Tip:同上。
 - u--undo the last edit.Tip:some as above.
 - CTRL-R--reverse the preceding command.Tip.some as above.
-- o create a new,empty line below the cursor and puts vim in Insert mode.
+- o--create a new,empty line below the cursor and puts vim in Insert mode.
-- O create a new line above. the line.
+- O-- create a new line above. the line.
-- ZZ writes the file and exits.
+- ZZ-- writes the file and exits.
-- :q! quit-and-throw-things-away
+- :q!--quit-and-throw-things-away
-- :e! reloads the orginal version of the file.
+- :e!--reloads the orginal version of the file.
-- w move the cursor forwrad one word.Note:the "w" moves to the sart of the word if it alreadly is at the start osf a word.Tip:"2w",move the cursor forward two word.
+- w--move the cursor forwrad one word.Note:the "w" moves to the sart of the word if it alreadly is at the start osf a word.Tip:"2w",move the cursor forward two word.
-- o move the cursor backwrad a word.Tip:same as above.
+- o--move the cursor backwrad a word.Tip:same as above.